 Apple AirTag 2

-The obvious choice for iPhone users.
+Apple’s obvious choice for iPhone users.
 Costs $29, uses Apple’s Find My network (over a billion devices), and the UWB precision finding actually works.
-Battery lasts over a year.
-IP67 waterproof.
-The AirTag 2 added a built-in speaker that’s louder than the original.

 The only downside: no built-in keychain hole, so you’ll need a $5-30 holder.
 Even with a holder, total cost is around $34-59 — more than the Onn, but the tracking actually functions.
+Chipolo’s official product page states that the ONE Spot reaches 200 feet of Bluetooth range in open air.

 Tile Mate 2024

-The best cross-platform option.
-Works with both iPhone and Android.
-The Tile Mate 2024 costs $25, has a sealed 3-year battery, IP67 waterproofing, and access to the Tile/Life360 network.
+The Tile Mate 2024 costs $25, has a sealed 3-year battery, IP68 waterproofing, and access to the Tile/Life360 network.
 No UWB, but the Bluetooth tracking is consistent and reliable.
+For another low-cost finder in this tier, see our cheap Bluetooth tracker review before buying.

 Chipolo Pop